What is urticaria?

 No published trials have specifically investigated the use of ciclosporin in patients with chronic inducible urticaria, although a case-series (n=100) investigating its use in the management of chronic spontaneous urticaria included patients that also had chronic inducible urticaria (45% of cases).
 Control was achieved with ciclosporin or omalizumab in some cases refractory to antihistamines.

 Note: Ciclosporin is not indicated for the treatment of patients with chronic inducible urticaria in New Zealand or Australia.

 Phototherapy has been successful in the treatment of patients with chronic inducible urticaria, particularly in patients with dermographism.
-The most common form of phototherapy used is narrowband ultraviolet (UV)-B .
+The most common form of phototherapy used is narrowband ultraviolet B phototherapy.

 There is little evidence to support any other treatments for chronic inducible urticaria.

-Chronic inducible urticaria may resolve with treatment of symptoms and avoidance of the physical stimuli that triggers the urticaria.
+Chronic inducible urticaria may resolve with treatment of symptoms and avoidance of physical stimuli that trigger the urticaria.
 However, in many patients, the threshold for the relevant physical trigger is low and total avoidance of symptoms is almost impossible.